Cisco-UKI-DevX/Industrial-Network-Director-SMS-Alerting/README.md

 #### Step 1

 The first step to running this project is to create an account on Twilio.com, from there you will need to create a project for programmable SMS.
 To see the process for this please refer to the video below.
-Once the project has been created you will be given an auth token.
-Save this for later as we will need it when we run the script
+Once the project has been created you will be given an auth token and account sid.
+Save these for later as we will need it when we run the script

 > Please note, by default Twilio will create these projects as a trial account.
-You will need to follow Twillio processes to move this from trial to production.
+You will need to follow Twilio processes to move this from trial to production.